zClarkk/Medical-Deep-Learning-Collection/README.md

 - ECG Classification using ResNet, LSTM & Transformer
 - Weakly Supervised Visualization using ResNet, CAM, and Guided Backrprop
 - Model Distillation & Ternary Nets using VGG11
+- Distribution Adaptation of Pneumonia X-Rays using VAE